 The following is Colorado Parks and Wildlife's (CPW) analysis and recommendations regarding the possible acquisition of an interest in the McKinley Ditch water right for instream flow purposes on the Little Cimarron River and Cimarron River in Water Division 4.
 CPW has been working with CWCB staff and staff of the Colorado Water Trust (CWT) on this project for the past several months in anticipation of the commencement of the formal acquisition process before the Colorado Water Conservation Board (CWCB).
-This formal process is going to be initiated at the July meeting of the CWCB in Rangely Colorado.
+This formal process is going to be initiated at the July meeting of the CWCB in Rangely, Colorado.
 The Board Memorandum prepared by staff describes in detail the nature of the proposed acquisition and the Board's Instream Flow Program.
-Rule 6 and Policy 19 describe the acquisition process of the July, 2014 CWCB meeting, CPW is of the opinion that the proposed acquisition should proceed as proposed by staff because it will have immediate and significant benefits to the natural environment in both the Little Cimarron River and the Cimarron River.
+Rule 6 and Policy 19 describe the acquisition process and the requirements of CPW's consultations regarding such acquisitions.
+For the purposes of the July, 2014 CWCB meeting, CPW is of the opinion that the proposed acquisition should proceed as proposed by staff because it will have immediate and significant benefits to the natural environment in both the Little Cimarron River and the Cimarron River.